apify/apify-docs/sources/academy/platform/get_most_of_actors/monetizing_your_actor.md

 ![Set up monetization](./images/monetize_actor_set_up_monetization.png)

-Once you have your details setup, you can click the **Set up monetization** button that will lead you through a wizard where you will choose the monetization model and any respective fees.
+Once you have your details set up, you can click the **Set up monetization** button that will lead you through a wizard where you will choose the monetization model and any respective fees.

 ![Monetization wizard](./images/monetization_wizard.png)

 ## Changing monetization {#changing-monetization}

 You can always change the monetization settings of your Actor.
-Note that any changes made to an already published Actor will always take 14 days to come into effect, to give users of your Actor, many of which might be using it in their critical business flows, time to prepare for the change.
-To change the monetization, use the same wizard as for the setup, found in Monetization section of the Actor Publication tab.
+Note that any changes made to an already published Actor will always take 14 days to come into effect, to give users of your Actor, many of whom might be using it in their critical business flows, time to prepare for the change.
+To change the monetization, use the same wizard as for the setup, found in the Monetization section of the Actor Publication tab.

-Also note that your are allowed to adjust the monetization settings of the Actor only once per month.
+Also, note that you are allowed to adjust the monetization settings of the Actor only once per month.
 Please refer to our [Terms & Conditions](https://apify.com/store-terms-and-conditions) for further details and guidelines.

 ## How you will be paid out {#payouts}